alexchoi330/django_project/README.md

 python3 manage.py runserver
 ```

-- access website, open the given local browser url (default is http://127.0.0.1:8000/)
+- To access the website, open the local browser url given in the terminal (default is http://127.0.0.1:8000/)

-- to access the admin portal: add admin at the end of the url
+- To access the admin portal: add admin at the end of the url

-- ctrl + c to exit the local server at any moment
+- ctrl + c to close the local development server at any moment

 **Notes:**
 - Used chatgpt to create random data, 5 categories, 10 tags and 20 products